 Depending on your parenting agreement, it is common for child custody orders to limit out-of-state travel with your child unless you have permission from the other parent.
 In some situations, the other parent may not allow an out-of-state trip or you may not be able to get ahold of the other parent.
 This can potentially put you at risk of a contempt of court violation or even criminal charges.

-If you have questions about traveling out of state or out of the country with your child, contact the Joshua Wilson Law Firm today.
+If you have questions about traveling out of state or out of the country with your child, contact the Higher Level Legal Law Firm today.

 Do You Need Permission in Missouri to Travel With Your Child?

 Whether you need permission to travel with your child may depend on your parenting plan and child custody order.
 Take a close look at your child custody order for what is says about out-of-state or international travel.
 It is common for child custody orders to either limit interstate travel or any travel that impedes the other parent's visitation.

 If your custody order or parenting plan requires permission to travel out-of-state or out of the country with your child, your next step should be getting the required permission.
 Getting permission may depend on your relationship with the other parent.
 It may involve a quick text or phone call, or it may involve a formal letter requesting permission in writing.

 Especially with travel out of the country, it may be a good idea to get permission to travel in writing and keep documentation from the other parent.
 This can help protect you if the other parent claims you violated the parenting plan or interfered with their legal custody.

 Travel and permission to travel may depend on whether the parent has shared or sole legal and physical custody of a child.
 When the parent has sole or primary custody, the parent may not need to seek permission from the other parent to travel with the child temporarily.
 However, even with primary custody, travel that interferes with the other parent's visitation schedule may require permission.

 No Permission Granted or Cannot Contact the Other Parent